 Image Source: hubspot.com

 This webinar landing page mentions right in the headline that the HubSpot co-founders will be the speakers.
-This is good marketing since these are some powerful credentials.
+It’s good marketing since these are some strong credentials.

 It’s worth noting that the registration form does not require much information from the viewer, so a high conversion rate is expected.